bmeddeb/gitbench/docs/CloneStatus.md

 # CloneStatus

-In GitFleet, there are two types of `CloneStatus` objects that represent the status of repository cloning operations:
+In gitbench, there are two types of `CloneStatus` objects that represent the status of repository cloning operations:

 1. **RustCloneStatus**: The native Rust implementation returned by `RepoManager.fetch_clone_tasks()`
 2. **PydanticCloneStatus**: A Pydantic model version with additional validation and serialization features